camargo1409/apps-sdk-template/README.md

-# Alpic MCP Template
+# ChatGPT Apps SDK Alpic Starter

-A TypeScript template for building MCP servers using Streamable HTTP transport.
+This repository is a minimal Typescript application demonstrating how to build an OpenAI Apps SDK compatible MCP server with widget rendering in ChatGPT.

 ## Overview

-This template provides a foundation for creating MCP servers that can communicate with AI assistants and other MCP clients.
-It includes a simple HTTP server implementation with example tools, resource & prompts to help you get started building your own MCP integrations.
+This project shows how to integrate a Typescript express application with the ChatGPT Apps SDK using the Model Context Protocol (MCP).
+It includes a working MCP server that exposes tools and resources that can be called from ChatGPT, with responses rendered natively in ChatGPT.
+It also includes MCP tools without UI widget

+## Getting Started

-## Prerequisites
+### Prerequisites

 - Node.js 22+ (see `.nvmrc` for exact version)

-## Installation
+### Installation

 1. Clone the repository: